Ah DNA. It doesn’t get enough credit sometimes! Or does it?

 These are also not true!
 Read here for these MythBusters.

 It’s worth noting that DNA tests can’t tell you everything just as it may not give you the information you had expected.
-Here’s what can and can’t be determined by DNA.
+Here’s what can and can’t be determined.

 They can’t tell you exactly where your ancestors lived